Shagshag/prestashop-documentation/SpecificPriceRuleCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\SpecificPriceRule.php line 47
+* This property is defined in [classes/SpecificPriceRule.php line 47](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/SpecificPriceRule.php#47)

 ### $webserviceParameters